JuliaGraphics/Luxor.jl/docs/src/index.md

 Depth = 4
 ```

-Luxor is the lightest dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).
-It provides some basic vector drawing functions, and some utilities for working with polygons, clipping masks, PNG images, and turtle graphics.
+Luxor provides some some basic vector drawing functions and some utilities for working with shapes, polygons, clipping masks, PNG images, and turtle graphics.
+It's jsut a dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).

 !["tiled images"](examples/tiled-images.png)

 The idea of Luxor is that it's easier to use than [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.
 It's for when you just want to draw something without too much ceremony.
 If you've ever hacked on a PostScript file, you should feel right at home (only without the reverse Polish notation, obviously).

 For a more powerful (but less easy to use) graphics environment, try [Compose.jl](http://composejl.org).
 [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions and is also required.

-Look in the `test` directory for some examples of the various functions in use.

 ## Current status